Get started with Neon Functions

 ## Prerequisites

-- The latest `neonctl`, installed and authenticated.
-Functions commands are new and change often during the preview, so upgrade before you start (`npm install -g neonctl@latest`).
+- The latest `neon`, installed and authenticated.
+Functions commands are new and change often, so upgrade before you start (`npm install -g neon@latest`).

-`neonctl init --preview` is designed to be run by your AI coding assistant.
+`neon init --preview` is designed to be run by your AI coding assistant.
 It outputs structured instructions that guide the agent through setup.
-To install skills separately:
+To install the Neon Platform (`neon`) and Neon Functions skills separately:

 ```bash